sug0/libgoimg/README.md

 # libgoimg

-C library that aims to provide the easy of operation Go enables for image processing
+C library that aims to provide the ease of operation Go enables for image processing